About the project

 Why Port Phillip Bay?

-Port Phillip Bay has been identified as the preferred location because it appropriately balances environment, marine and social amenity considerations, and will bring minimal disruption to normal bay activities, including shipping movements.
+An existing anchorage site in Port Phillip Bay has been identified as the preferred location because it appropriately balances environment, marine and social amenity considerations, and will bring minimal disruption to normal bay activities, including shipping movements.
+No dredging is required, protecting marine life and activity.

 The bay provides optimal met-ocean (combined wind, wave and climate) conditions compared with Bass Strait, and relative ease of access to the existing pipeline infrastructure connected to the Victorian Transmission System.